brandong1/nonviral-news-frontend/README.md

 - Generates up 100 "coronavirus free" articles from various new sources in a user-friendly format.
 - Desktop and mobile friendly.
-- User can click on source name or article's image to open a new tab with the article.
+- User can click on the source name or the article's image to open a new tab with the article.

 ## Installation & Use